aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.5.4 (December 18, 2017) =
+* Improvememt: Improved error message for the customLevenshtein function.
+* FIX: Handle a version upgrade without an SQL error when the old logs table doesn't exist (thanks to the user error reporting option).

 = Version 2.5.3 (December 6, 2017) =
 * FIX: Work with URLs longer than 255 characters (for lestadt).